m-crown/SPEAR/README.md

 ## Introduction

 SPEAR is an annotation tool for SARS-CoV-2 genomes, it provides comprehensive annotation of final protein products, in particular Spike (S) mutations are annotated with a range of scores that provide indications of their likely effects on ACE2 binding, and likely contribution to immune escape.
-SPEAR is a lightweight genomic surveillance tool that can be run within a diagnostic lab, sequencing facility, or analysis pipeline providing quantitative scores on sequencing results, functional annotation and effect scoring is derived from protein structure, theoretical simulation, and omics' experiments.
+SPEAR is a lightweight genomic surveillance tool that can be run within a diagnostic lab, sequencing facility, or analysis pipeline providing quantitative scores on sequencing results.
+SPEAR functional annotation and effect scoring is derived from protein structure, theoretical simulation, and omics' experiments.
 SPEAR is capable of running on single input or multiple files, and accepts a range of standard inputs, FASTA consensus sequences `.fa`, sequences aligned to reference genome (NC_045512.2|MN908947.3) `.aln` and `.vcf` files.

 ## Installation